whotracksme/whotracks.me/blog/static_site_visualization.md

 header_img: blog/blog-site-p2.png
 +++

 A picture says a 1000 words - or so they say.
-A plot says a lot of words too.
-This is no surprise, as from a pure evolutionary perspective humans developed the ability to see objects sooner than the ability to read.
-In fact, there is some recent research that shows that even when we read, our brain actually recognizes words as pictures [1].
+Interestingly, some recent research suggests that even when we read, our brain actually recognizes words as pictures [1].
 With that said, as if one needs to justify this, having plots accompany text and numbers, is typically a good idea, and we did add some plots.

 # Offline plots with Plotly